AngleSharp/AngleSharp/README.md

 ## Changelog

 A very detailed [changelog](CHANGELOG.md) exists.
-If you are just interested in major releases then have a look at [our own releases document](doc/Releases.md).
+If you are just interested in major releases then have a look at [the GitHub releases](https://github.com/AngleSharp/AngleSharp/releases).

 ## .NET Foundation